NatchosR/EIS/README.md

 >*The completion of a master degree and a vision; to megre data science and environment*

 This repository gives a short overview of the master thesis **Data Driven Sustainability Assessment of Indoor Farming Operations** released in december 2023.
-The objective of the environmental information system (EIS) is to collect data, store and process, and present the ecological footprint on a dashboard.
+The objective of the environmental information system (EIS) is to collect data, store and process data automatically on the Cloud, and present the ecological footprint on a dashboard.
 The Environmental Information System has been designed for a Start-Up company in the Food and Agriculture sector, using indoor vertical farming techniques and were interested in acknowledging their environmental impact.

 |    |      |
 |---|---|